ShoshBeer/talking-circles/README.md

  - French
  - Spanish
  - Italian
+ - Portuguese

  More to come!

 ## How to Play

-*The Talking in Circles webpage can be found [here](https://shoshbeer.github.io/talking-circles/).*

-In essence, a round is one person getting the other player(s) to say a specific word.
-A game can consist of any number of rounds.
-Players may wish to take turns giving clues each round or switch roles after a certain number of rounds. <br>
+1. One person is designated to be the first clue-giver.
+2. The clue giver [opens the game](https://shoshbeer.github.io/talking-circles/) on a device.
+The players may [adjust the settings](https://shoshbeer.github.io/talking-circles/#/settings) to their desired language and difficulty level.
+3. Without letting other players see the screen, the clue giver will navigate to the [Play](https://shoshbeer.github.io/talking-circles/#/play) tab and the game begins!

-One round is played like this:
+4. Play rounds for a set amount of time or a set number of rounds.
+One round is played like so:

-1. One player will see a card with a word in their target language at the top.
-Below the target word will be 0-5 words related to the target word.
-No one else is allowed to look at this card.
-   - If you don't know a word on the card, you can click the word to see a pop-up definition.
+   - The clue giver will see a card with the target word at the top and 0-5 related words below.
+If the clue giver doesn't know a word on the card, they can click the word to see its definition.
-2. The clue-giver must speak in the target language to get the other player(s) to figure out the word.
+   - The clue-giver must speak in the selected language to get the other players to figure out the target word.
      - This can be done by describing the meaning of the word, or providing synonyms, or telling stories where the word might fit.
+Be creative!
      - The clue giver is not allowed to say the target word or any of the related words in any form.
-3. Once the other player(s) figure out the word and say it out loud, you score the word.
+   - Once the other players figure out the word and say it out loud, the clue giver scores the word.

-The game settings can be used to select the target language and to adjust the difficulty appropriately.
- - The target words can be limited based on how common they are by choosing the common, uncommon, and/or rare word sets.
- - The number of related words can be increased to have more restrictions or decreased to have fewer restrictions.
- - A time limit can be specified for each round, so the word must be scored within that limit or else the point is lost.
+5. Choose someone else to be the clue giver and play some more!
+   - You can pass the same device to the next clue giver, or use separate devices to track individual scores.

 ## License